pappasam/pappasam.github.io/content/articles/coc-plugin.md

 ## Writing a simple coc extension

-**Requirements**
+To keep things simple, let's restrict ourselves to 2 requirements:

-- Prevent the user from needing to write manual configuration for jedi-language-server in coc-settings.json
+1. Prevent the user from needing to write manual configuration for jedi-language-server in coc-settings.json
-- Allow the user to configure the server as "disabled" if needed
+2. Allow the user to configure the server as "disabled" if needed

+Additional features are left as exercises for the reader.

 ### Project skaffolding